Your Shopping Cart

 • Memoir, History

-“Connie Braun’s memoir is a remarkable and readable account of Soviet Communism of the early twentieth century, not only as an event in world history but as a crisis that continued to unfold for generations in those who eventually emigrated to Canada.” — John Bentley Mays.
+“Connie Braun’s memoir is a remarkable and readable account of Soviet Communism of the early twentieth century not only as an event in world history, but as a crisis that continued to unfold for generations in her family and her personal life.
+This book combines memory and history, intimate tales passed down in time and accounts of those who, like her, have been forced to come to terms with subversion and displacement, down to the present day.”

 Vancouver Sun